 Boston Bruins vs. Chicago Blackhawks

-The Stanley Cup Finals head back to the Windy City with the series knotted at 2-2.
-The Blackhawks are -150 favorites over the Bruins with an over/under goal total set at 5.
+The Boston Bruins and Chicago Blackhawks face off in Game 1 of the Stanley Cup Finals on Wednesday night.
+The Blackhawks are -144 favorites over the Bruins with an over/under goal total set at 5.